yoanesber/Spring-Boot-Redis-Stream-Producer/README.md

 Unlike Pub/Sub, Redis Streams offer:

-- **Persistence**: Messages are stored in Redis until explicitly acknowledged by a consumer.
+- **Persistence** – Messages are stored in Redis until explicitly acknowledged by a consumer.
-- **Reliability**: Ensures that no messages are lost — perfect for critical systems like payments.
+- **Reliability** – Ensures that no messages are lost — perfect for critical systems like payments.
-- **Scalability**: Built-in support for consumer groups and horizontal scaling.
+- **Scalability** – Built-in support for consumer groups and horizontal scaling.
-- **Replayability**: Failed or pending messages can be retried, replayed, or analyzed.
+- **Replayability** – Failed or pending messages can be retried, replayed, or analyzed.

 ### 📌 Redis Stream Message ID (RecordId)